"Best weekend ever. Thank you so much for being so helpful, flexible and friendly. We absolutely loved it."

 Bespoke training: We deliver many bespoke training days for small groups, couples and individuals who want our undivided attention or have particular topics they want to explore in detail.
-We are always happy to create a course for you, or to deliver a course on a specific date to suit you if that is feasible, so do contact us to discuss, and if we can help, we will.
+We also offer corporate and team building days with a difference.
+We are always happy to create a course for you, or to deliver an existing course on a specific date to suit you if that is feasible, so do contact us to discuss, and if we can help, we will.

 Our course participants: People often ask us who comes on our courses and it's difficult to give a simple answer.
 People come from all over the UK, and have travelled to us specially from as far afield as France, Switzerland, Saudi Arabia and Singapore.
 The age range has been from teenagers to mid 70's, from urban to rural, from those with lots of land to those with a window box.
 We have people who love meat in all its forms and vegetarians who want to raise livestock as pets or for fleece and eggs and for meat for the non-veggie members of their families.
 We have young couples wanting to start their life together on as self-sufficient a basis as possible.
 We have friends who want to share the management of a plot of land and a menagerie of livestock.
 We have retirees who have no intention of taking things easy now that they have time to do as they please.
 We have individuals testing out if smallholding can be done on their own, and we have whole family groups about to embark on a new project in a new place.
 We've had co-workers from animal shelters and city farms wanting to brush up their livestock skills and throw in some valuable team building at the same time.
 The variety of people we meet is endless and wonderful.

 © Copyright of Debbie Kingsley, all rights reserved.